Hook (film): Cast

-In addition, a number of celebrities and family members made brief credited and uncredited cameos in the film: musicians David Crosby and Jimmy Buffett, actress Glenn Close, and former boxer Tony Burton appear as members of Hook's pirate crew; Star Wars creator George Lucas and actress Carrie Fisher play the kissing couple sprinkled with pixie dust; two of Hoffman's children, Jacob and Rebecca, both under 10 years old during filming, briefly appear in scenes in the "normal" world; and screenwriter Jim Hart's 11-year-old son Jake (who years earlier inspired his father with the question, "What if Peter Pan grew up?") plays one of Peter's Lost Boys.
+In addition, a number of celebrities and family members made brief credited and uncredited cameos in the film: musicians David Crosby and Jimmy Buffett, actress Glenn Close and former boxer Tony Burton appear as members of Hook's pirate crew; Star Wars creator George Lucas and actress Carrie Fisher play the kissing couple sprinkled with pixie dust.
+An uncredited Jim Cummings provided singing vocals to some of the pirates.

 Production

 Inspiration

 Steven Spielberg found a close personal connection to Peter Pan's story from his own childhood.
 The troubled relationship between Peter Banning and his son Jack in the film echoed Spielberg's relationship with his own father Arnold.
 Previous Spielberg films that explored a dysfunctional father-son relationship included E.T. the Extra-Terrestrial and Indiana Jones and the Last Crusade.
 Peter's "quest for success" paralleled Spielberg starting out as a film director and transforming into a Hollywood business magnate.
 "I think a lot of people today are losing their imagination because they are work-driven.
 They are so self-involved with work and success and arriving at the next plateau that children and family almost become incidental.
 I have even experienced it myself when I have been on a very tough shoot and I've not seen my kids except on weekends.
 They ask for my time and I can't give it to them because I'm working."

 Like Peter at the beginning of the film, Spielberg has a fear of flying.
 He feels that Peter's "enduring quality" in the storyline is simply to fly.
 "Anytime anything flies, whether it's Superman, Batman, or E.T., it's got to be a tip of the hat to Peter Pan," Spielberg reflected in a 1992 interview.
 "Peter Pan was the first time I saw anybody fly.
 Before I saw Superman, before I saw Batman, and of course before I saw any superheroes, my first memory of anybody flying is in Peter Pan".